binarytrails/website2.0/README.md

 * Functions & variables

-    * If you can read it make it simple
+    * If you can read it, make it simple

             makechoice